Less is more. — Ludwig Mies van der Rohe

 GROUP BY state, zip;

-Two decisions to be made here.
+There are two decisions to be made here.
 JOIN type and order of the tables.
 Without knowing the statistics on each, it’s impossible to decide intelligently.
 Hence, rule-based optimizers will simply default to one method and depend on the user to change from the default.
 This is inefficient and infeasible for large queries.
 The performance implications of this is huge — from seconds to minutes or from minutes to hours.

 Again, the statistical estimates come to the rescue.
 In enterprise applications, queries with many keyspaces (tables) and complex predicates are common.